 Irrespective of their peculiarities, these sweet and misshapen morsels make for a light yet sumptuous meal - especially when enrobed in a glossy sage butter, and topped with the obligatory lashing of parmesan cheese.

-Our creamy spinach and ricotta gnocchi with sage butter sauce
+Our spinach and ricotta gnocchi recipe

 Prep time: 60 minutes

 Cook time: 5 minutes